dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

 # Available integrations

-The dbt Semantic Layer brings a wide range of partners you can integrate and query with, including BI tools, Notebooks, ML models, and Data apps.
-Get ready to extend the analytics engineering workflow beyond dbt Cloud, with seamless integrations covering a range of use cases across the Modern Data Stack.
+With the dbt Semantic Layer, you can define metrics in your dbt project, and query them from any integrated analytics tool.
+A wide variety of data applications across the modern data stack natively integrate with the dbt Semantic Layer and dbt metrics, from Business Intelligence tools to notebooks, data catalogs, and more.

+dbt Semantic Layer integrations are capable of interactively querying dbt metrics, surfacing the underlying data in partner tools.
 There are two categories of partner integrations:

 -  **dbt Semantic Layer partners** - Semantic Layer integrations are capable of interactively querying dbt metrics, surfacing the underlying data in partner tools.
 This refers to a group of dbt Labs partners who have full end-to-end integrations with the dbt Semantic Layer and leverage the dbt Server.